gitjulia/bank-of-axon/README.md

 ** Inherit spring-boot-starter-parent pom; include spring-boot-starter-web
 * Automatically configure Spring whenever possible
 * Provide production-ready features such as metrics, health checks and externalized configuration (using Spring Actuator)

+#Misc notes
+##If you clone an empty repo and try to push to it,
+"No refs in common and none specified; doing nothing."
+Fix: git push -u origin master

+##To check tracking of git, see .git/config